COVID-19 Updates Regarding Events, Meetings, and Other Activities

 What in-person programs are allowed?

 - Programs must be on-campus; off-campus programs are still prohibited because we cannot ensure proper safety protocols are monitored and enforced.
 For the same reason, fraternities and sororities cannot host programs, including meetings and initiation activities, in/at their houses.
-Locations will be limited to the University Union, Gateway Center, Rec Center (including Rec Fields), and Center for Fraternity & Sorority Life (CFSL), where staff can monitor safety protocols and ensure proper cleaning in between reservations.
+Approved locations include the University Union, Gateway Center, Rec Center (including Rec Fields), and Center for Fraternity & Sorority Life (for social fraternities and sororities only), and Apogee HUB Club, where staff can monitor safety protocols and ensure proper cleaning in between reservations.
+In rare circumstances, and only when an approved location is not available, a classroom may be reserved.

-- Programs must follow current CDC and campus guidelines, including use of face coverings and social distancing at all times.
+- Programs must follow current CDC and campus guidelines, including social distancing at all times.

 - Attendance limit is based on the space’s pre-determined COVID-19 capacity, which allows for social distancing for all attendees, based on the projected attendance and requested room set up.
-The COVID-19 capacity is approximately 20% of the "normal" (non-COVID) space capacity.
+The COVID-19 capacity is currently set at approximately 50% of the "normal" (non-COVID) space capacity.

 - Regarding the attendance limit, that is in total (over the course of the program duration); participants cannot rotate in and out or stagger attendance to maintain the COVID-19 capacity.
 Note, however, that most of the available spaces in the Union can create hybrid (part in-person, part virtual) program participation, and student orgs may request that in the Event Application.

-- Per the President's February 24 email: Starting March 3, students attending programs will need to provide proof of COVID-19 test results.
+- Per the President's February 24 email: Students attending programs will need to provide proof of COVID-19 test results.

 - Absolutely no food or drink will be allowed.